hannie0615/paper-implement/README.md

 # pytorch-CNN

-This is a simple training code using pytorch.
+This is a simple code implementing popular paper about machine-learning.

-Using python, pytorch, single GPU
+(Using python, pytorch, single GPU)

-To simplify the code, it could be different from the original paper.
+To simplify the code, it may be different from the original paper.